 2 killed, 6 injured in Las Vegas stabbing attack

-Two people were killed and six others were injured in a stabbing attack along the Las Vegas Strip on Thursday morning, and police said a suspect has been taken into custody.
+Two people were killed and six were injured in a stabbing along the Las Vegas Strip Thursday morning.
+Police later said a suspect had been arrested.

+One of the victims was pronounced dead at the scene and another at University Medical Center, the Las Vegas Metropolitan Police Department said in a statement.
+Three of the victims were in critical condition, LVMPD Captain Dori Koren said Thursday in a press conference.

+The Clark County coroner's office identified the victims who were killed as Brent Allan Hallett, 47, and Maris Mareen Digiovanni, 30, both Las Vegas residents.

 Police recovered a "large kitchen knife" from the scene, Koren said.

 The stabbings began around 11:40 a.m. local time, police said.
-The initial stabbing appeared to be unprovoked, LVMPD Deputy Chief James LaRochelle said Thursday afternoon.
-After the first victim was stabbed, the suspect continued south down Las Vegas Boulevard, stabbing several more victims, LaRochelle said.
+The first appeared to be unprovoked, LVMPD Deputy Chief James LaRochelle said Thursday afternoon.
+After the first victim was stabbed, the suspect continued south down Las Vegas Boulevard, stabbing several more, LaRochelle said.
 The suspect then turned a corner and fled east, where he was followed by several "concerned citizens," LaRochelle said.
 The suspect was then taken into custody by a combination of hotel security and LVMPD officers.

-The suspect was described as a Hispanic male in his early 30s.
-LaRochelle said the suspect verbally identified himself, and that police are working to confirm his identification.
+Yoni Barrios, 32, was booked into the Clark County Detention Center on two counts of open murder and six counts of attempted murder, court records showed.
+His initial court appearance was scheduled for Friday afternoon.

 for more features.